fofr/sam-and-paul.com/source/_posts/arenal-la-fortuna-costa-rica.md

 ### Birdwatching from the balcony

 We made a habit of sitting out on the balcony in the mornings, watching the tropical birds go about their daily business.
 One of Sam’s favourites was the brilliant black and red [Cherrie’s Tanager](https://en.wikipedia.org/wiki/Cherrie%27s_tanager).
-There were also [Rufous-tailed Hummingbirds](https://en.wikipedia.org/wiki/Rufous-tailed_hummingbird), Montezuma Oropendolas, copious yellow and black flycatchers, an inquisitive [grey knecked wood rail](https://en.wikipedia.org/wiki/Grey-necked_wood_rail) liked to poke it’s beak in everywhere, and a friendly [golden-olive woodpecker](https://en.wikipedia.org/wiki/Golden-olive_woodpecker).
+There were also [Rufous-tailed Hummingbirds](https://en.wikipedia.org/wiki/Rufous-tailed_hummingbird), Montezuma Oropendolas, copious yellow and black flycatchers, an inquisitive [grey knecked wood rail](https://en.wikipedia.org/wiki/Grey-necked_wood_rail) who liked to poke its beak in everywhere, and a friendly [golden-olive woodpecker](https://en.wikipedia.org/wiki/Golden-olive_woodpecker).

 {% figure costa-rica-la-fortuna-golden-olive-woodpecker.jpg landscape %}
 [Golden-olive woodpecker](https://en.wikipedia.org/wiki/Golden-olive_woodpecker)